Genco Shipping & Trading Limited (NYSE:GNK) Expected to Post Earnings of $0.72 Per Share

-Wall Street brokerages forecast that Genco Shipping & Trading Limited (NYSE:GNK) will report earnings of $0.72 per share for the current quarter, Zacks Investment Research reports.
-Three analysts have made estimates for Genco Shipping & Trading’s earnings, with the lowest EPS estimate coming in at $0.55 and the highest estimate coming in at $0.87.
-Genco Shipping & Trading reported earnings per share of ($0.43) during the same quarter last year, which would suggest a positive year-over-year growth rate of 267.4%.
-The company is expected to issue its next quarterly earnings report after the market closes on Wednesday, August 4th.
+Equities research analysts expect Genco Shipping & Trading Limited (NYSE:GNK) to announce earnings per share of $0.72 for the current quarter, Zacks reports.
+Three analysts have made estimates for Genco Shipping & Trading’s earnings, with the highest EPS estimate coming in at $0.87 and the lowest estimate coming in at $0.55.
+Genco Shipping & Trading reported earnings per share of ($0.43) in the same quarter last year, which would indicate a positive year-over-year growth rate of 267.4%.
+The business is expected to announce its next earnings results after the market closes on Wednesday, August 4th.

-On average, analysts expect that Genco Shipping & Trading will report full-year earnings of $2.73 per share for the current fiscal year, with EPS estimates ranging from $1.78 to $3.43.
-For the next year, analysts anticipate that the firm will report earnings of $2.66 per share, with EPS estimates ranging from $2.13 to $3.35.
-Zacks’ EPS averages are an average based on a survey of sell-side research analysts that follow Genco Shipping & Trading.
+On average, analysts expect that Genco Shipping & Trading will report full year earnings of $2.73 per share for the current fiscal year, with EPS estimates ranging from $1.78 to $3.43.
+For the next financial year, analysts forecast that the business will report earnings of $2.66 per share, with EPS estimates ranging from $2.13 to $3.35.
+Zacks’ earnings per share averages are a mean average based on a survey of sell-side analysts that that provide coverage for Genco Shipping & Trading.

-Genco Shipping & Trading (NYSE:GNK) last announced its quarterly earnings results on Wednesday, May 5th.
-The shipping company reported $0.06 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.03 by $0.03.
+Genco Shipping & Trading (NYSE:GNK) last issued its quarterly earnings results on Wednesday, May 5th.
+The shipping company reported $0.06 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.03 by $0.03.
+The firm had revenue of $52.52 million during the quarter, compared to the consensus estimate of $47.67 million.
 Genco Shipping & Trading had a negative return on equity of 0.64% and a negative net margin of 29.94%.
-The business had revenue of $52.52 million during the quarter, compared to the consensus estimate of $47.67 million.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-BlackRock Inc. lifted its holdings in Genco Shipping & Trading by 26.7% during the 1st quarter.
-BlackRock Inc. now owns 1,637,174 shares of the shipping company’s stock worth $16,503,000 after purchasing an additional 345,130 shares in the last quarter.
-Loomis Sayles & Co.
-L P purchased a new stake in Genco Shipping & Trading during the 1st quarter worth about $8,772,000.
-Morgan Stanley lifted its holdings in Genco Shipping & Trading by 47.4% during the 1st quarter.
-Morgan Stanley now owns 712,015 shares of the shipping company’s stock worth $7,177,000 after purchasing an additional 229,101 shares in the last quarter.
-Arrowstreet Capital Limited Partnership lifted its holdings in Genco Shipping & Trading by 150.3% during the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 455,285 shares of the shipping company’s stock worth $4,589,000 after purchasing an additional 273,421 shares in the last quarter.
-Finally, Geode Capital Management LLC lifted its holdings in Genco Shipping & Trading by 25.5% during the 1st quarter.
-Geode Capital Management LLC now owns 416,328 shares of the shipping company’s stock worth $4,196,000 after purchasing an additional 84,645 shares in the last quarter.
+Institutional investors have recently made changes to their positions in the business.
+Patriot Financial Group Insurance Agency LLC increased its stake in Genco Shipping & Trading by 181.8% in the 2nd quarter.
+Patriot Financial Group Insurance Agency LLC now owns 3,100 shares of the shipping company’s stock worth $59,000 after purchasing an additional 2,000 shares during the period.
+Wealthcare Advisory Partners LLC purchased a new position in shares of Genco Shipping & Trading during the first quarter valued at approximately $50,000.
+JPMorgan Chase & Co. increased its stake in shares of Genco Shipping & Trading by 19.4% during the fourth quarter.
+JPMorgan Chase & Co. now owns 7,614 shares of the shipping company’s stock valued at $56,000 after buying an additional 1,236 shares during the period.
+BNP Paribas Arbitrage SA increased its stake in shares of Genco Shipping & Trading by 95.0% during the first quarter.
+BNP Paribas Arbitrage SA now owns 8,214 shares of the shipping company’s stock valued at $83,000 after buying an additional 4,002 shares during the period.
+Finally, Jane Street Group LLC purchased a new position in shares of Genco Shipping & Trading during the first quarter valued at approximately $101,000.
 64.88% of the stock is currently owned by institutional investors and hedge funds.

 About Genco Shipping & Trading